terrill/YTCA/README.md

 * 3 units for each channel ID lookup from a user name

 A typical daily quota is 10,000 units per day for free (higher quotas can be requested for a fee).
 With 10,000 units, you could run this application to collect data from 25 channels and 1,500 total videos within those channels.

+### Quotas for Large Channels
+YouTube limits the number of videos you can query for a specific channelID to a maximum of 500 videos (see [channelID Search Parameter Documentation][]).
+You can get around this limitation in YTCA by setting the "Published after" and "Published before" parameters to dates that include 500 videos or less.

 [YouTube Data API Reference]: https://developers.google.com/youtube/v3/docs/